 The security is in a primary downtrend or a significant correction inside a primary uptrend.
-A long black genuine body is displayed by the first candle.
-Bearish complacency grows due to the weak market action, while weakening bulls retreat completely.
+A long, black, genuine body is displayed by the first candle.
+Bearish complacency grows due to weak market action while weakening bulls retreat completely.

 On the second candle, the security gaps down and sells off to a new low, but buyers seize control and boost the price back to the preceding close, but not above it.
 According to the bears, the bulls were unable to drive the price above the previous close.

 The bears will seize control of the next few candles, sending the price lower according to the idea.
 But, as previously stated, this only happens roughly half of the time in actuality.

 – The in-neck pattern, which is also a two-line continuation candlestick pattern, is another option.
 This is also a bearish pattern in a downtrend with the first candle being bearish.

 The second candle is a bullish one, with a slightly higher closing price than the prior candle’s closing price.
 The closing price level shows the distinction between an in-neck and an on-neck candlestick pattern.